Is Cape Town Safe for American Tourists?

 - Check the City of Cape Town website for up-to-date information and guidance on how to manage water consumption.

-- Refer to the Nelson Mandela Bay’s website for updates on water restrictions in effect in the Eastern Cape.
+- Refer to Nelson Mandela Bay’s website for updates on water restrictions in effect in the Eastern Cape.

 - Monitor water levels at the City of Cape Town’s Water Dashboard.